katie608/SoftSysOutstandingOrcas/reports/report.md

 Creating the objects follows the same principle as creating the background image.
 An important part of this step was positioning the objects in places that are well spaced such that clicks don't overlap, but also such that they are aesthetically placed.

-In order to recognize clicking on the image, we implemented a mouse click function:
+In order to recognize clicking on the image, we implemented a mouse click function, where we globally defined the event object:

 ```
 if (event.type == sf::Event::MouseButtonPressed){